Elements-Agency/benjaminjyoung/content/story/one-last-walk-with-izzy/index.md

       shopify_id: 10357452931204

 accolades:
-    - Featured in the 2025 Juried FRESH Exhibit at Summit Artspace in Akron, Ohio.
+    - "Official Selection: 2025 Juried FRESH Exhibit | Summit Artspace (Akron, OH)"
-    - Featured in ActLoCLE's Featured Artist.
-    - Featured in Massillon Community Arts Council's Featured Artist.
-    - Featured online in the 2nd Annual Juried ActLoCLE Exhibit in Cleveland, Ohio.
+    - "Juried Exhibition: 2nd Annual ActLoCLE Exhibit (Cleveland, OH)"
-    - Featured in Voyage Ohio - Benjamin Young’s Story.
+    - "Featured Press: Voyage Ohio Magazine – Benjamin Young’s Story"
-    - Original painting sold in 2025
+    - "Honored Artist: Massillon Community Arts Council Featured Artist"
+    - "Featured Artwork: ActLoCLE Featured Artist"

 collection: Back In The Light

+about: One Last Walk With Izzy is a central piece of my Back In The Light collection, a visual timeline tracking the journey after healing from grief occurring from the tragic loss of my fiancée, AJ.
+Thank you for sharing in her memory, and for supporting emerging American narrative realism.
 ---

 A tribute to love, loss, and a walk that never happened. - There are some walks we get to take — and some that live only in the quiet corners of our hearts. **One Last Walk With Izzy** is one of those moments I never had, but always wished for.